obayreaps/obayreaps/README.md

 <!--* 🚀  I'm currently working on [Calculator Project](http://github.com/obayreaps/Calculator) -->
 * 🌍  I'm based in California
 * ✉️  You can contact me at [lek17@uci.edu](mailto:lek17@uci.edu)
-* 🧠  I'm learning DSA and React over the summer
-* 🤝  I'm open to collaborating on Engineering and Software Projects

 ### Skills